 If Decatur police catch the hit and run driver, he or she is liable for the victim’s damages.
 But, if the police don’t catch the hit and run driver, the hit and run victim may seek compensation via his or her auto insurance policy.
 Uninsured and underinsured motorist insurance policies cover medical expenses and property damage after hit and run crashes.

 Thus, a driver involved in a Decatur hit and run accident must call their insurance company to see if they can file an insurance claim.
 If not, the only other way to recover your damages after a hit and run accident is through a third-party claim.
 A Decatur hit and run accident attorney at Marks Law Group can help you investigate your accident and identify options for financial recovery.

 Most people don’t consider hiring a hit and run lawyer until it’s too late.
 Nothing ruins your life like a car accident, and it’s even worse when the person responsible takes off, leaving you with thousands of dollars in medical bills and property damage.
 Here are three reasons why you should consider hiring an experienced personal injury attorney to help you recover compensation in a hit and run accident claim:

 When you’re involved in a car accident in Georgia, you may recover compensation to cover your medical bills, lost wages, property damage, and pain and suffering.
 This doesn’t change just because the person responsible fled the scene of the accident.

 At Marks Law Group, our legal team will work tirelessly to secure compensation for all your damages.
-All you have to do is call our injury law firm today at 404-939-1485 to schedule a free initial consultation.
-We have helped hit and run victims in Dekalb county, Decatur and throughout Georgia recover millions of dollars for their hit and run accidents and we can help you and your family as well.
+All you have to do is call our injury law firm today at (678) 251-9309 to schedule a free initial consultation.
+Our Decatur accident attorneys have helped hit and run victims in Dekalb county, Decatur and throughout Georgia recover millions of dollars for their hit and run accidents and we can help you and your family as well.